 Why do I have to “sponsor” my family to move them to the Netherlands?

 Any non-EU person that comes to the Netherlands usually needs a “sponsor.”
 This sponsor is responsible for – primarily – financial support of the non-EU person.
 They are usually the ones who request the non-EU person live in the country.
-If you were hired from abroad to work in the Netherlands, your employer will be your sponsor.
+If your employer hired you to work in the Netherlands from abroad, they act as your sponsor.

 In this case, you are the one making the request for your family to live in the Netherlands so you should be the one who is responsible for their stay.